 Your club membership includes…

-- Hundreds of dollars worth of printable teaching resources and templates to help you implement the club strategies more easily
+Hundreds of dollars worth of printable teaching resources and templates

-- Ongoing support after you graduate: keep your access to all memberships site resources and the Facebook group at no charge once your year in the club is over
+maintaining access to all membership site resources and the Facebook group at no charge once your year in the club is over

 "I love this club!
 Angela, with all the high quality work you have put into this course, you could have easily quadrupled the price.
 I haven't even used all the strategies yet and have still gotten more than my money's worth."